A39 road: Porlock Hill

 Porlock Hill is a section of the A39 west of the village of Porlock.
 The road climbs approximately 1300 ft in less than 2 mi up onto Exmoor: a very steep hill with gradients of up to 1 in 4 and hairpin bends.

-In Porlock itself you will often smell burning brakes from vehicles who have just descended the hill.

 On 12 January 1899, the ten-ton Lynmouth lifeboat was launched during a storm, but the storm's ferocity meant it could not put out to sea.
 Instead, it was retrieved and hauled by men and twenty horses over Countisbury and Porlock hills to Porlock Weir where the water in the bay was less rough.
 The endeavour eventually enabled thirteen seamen to be rescued.

 There is a less steep toll road that small vehicles and cyclists can take as an alternative route.
 It formed part of the route in the 2007 Tour of Britain cycle race.
 Another alternative for cyclists, avoiding tolls, is provided by part of Regional Cycle Route 51 (Minehead to Ilfracombe).